JoseALermaIII/clashcallerbot-reddit/_sources/getting_started/quickstart.rst.txt

     :start-after: ^^^^^
     :end-before: Starting

-Now, the MySQL-compatible database can be setup by running :mod:`clashcallerbotreddit.database` directly from within terminal::
+Now, the MySQL-compatible database can be set up by running :mod:`clashcallerbotreddit.database` directly from within terminal::

     python3 -m clashcallerbotreddit.database